The Complicated History of Fortune Cookies

 At one point, Lau was writing two or three fortunes a day.
 But by the time he retired in 2017, he wrote a few fortunes a month.
 "When they eat their fortune cookie, I want the customers to open the fortune, read it, maybe laugh, and leave the restaurant happy," Lau told Time.
 "So that they come back again next week."

-Despite their popularity across Western countries, one place you still won't find fortune cookies is in China.
+Despite their popularity across Western countries, fortune cookies aren't something you'll find in China.
 During a 2008 TED talk, Lee showed a video of a time she brought fortune cookies with her on a trip to China.

 Locals were mystified by the fortune cookies, especially when they bit into them and found a piece of paper inside.
-When BuzzFeed also had people in Beijing try so-called "Chinese" fortune cookies, most of them said they tasted like egg rolls.
-Clearly, there's a lot that's lost in translation when it comes to fortune cookies!
+And when BuzzFeed had people in Beijing try so-called "Chinese" fortune cookies, most of them said they tasted like egg rolls.
+But in the U.S., at least, their popularity doesn't seem to be going away anytime soon.